 "Do you see colors?
 Reflections?", I ask trying to get the player to talk about what they can see in their mind's eye, if anything.
 "I don't know how...you are blowing my mind dude!", the voice complains in falsetto.

-There is a pause and then, moments later, another character bursts out of a bush, this time clothed in armor and wielding a gun.
+There is a pause and suddenly another character bursts out of a bush, this time clothed in armor and wielding a gun.
 "What in the hell is going on here?", demands in a deep voice.
 "He's trying to fuck with my mind", the first voice falsetos.
-Moments later, before I can reply to the accusations leveled at me by this young whippersnapper, I am dead and left unable to speak to them further.
+"Yeah, I don't think so.", the heavy intones.
+Moments later, my in game character is dead and with that event, I am left unable to speak to either of them.

-Welcome to Rust, the hardest multiplayer video game on the Internet.
-Most people rage quit Rust after a few weeks, given other players may randomly appear to befriend you, but then later rob the "bases" you build and even blow them up or steal them outright before the server is "wiped" and the map and everyone's possessions are reset for another go round.
+This is Rust, the hardest multiplayer video game on the Internet.
+Most people rage quit Rust after a few weeks.
+Other players may randomly appear to befriend you, but then later will show up with IRL friends to rob the "bases" you built or steal them outright before the server is "wiped" and the map and everyone is reset to ground zero for another go round.

-Around 1975 or so, my grandmother bought me Pong, the video game.
-Being an only child, I played Pong with my dad, or by myself after getting home from school in single player mode, which involved twiddling both controllers at the same time.
+In 1975 or so, my grandmother bought me Pong, the video game.
+Being an only child, I played Pong with my Dad, or by myself after getting home from school in single player mode, which involved twiddling both controllers at the same time.
 Over the last 40 years, I've watched video game's visual capabilities evolve from the simple black and white block graphics of Pong to the warmly lit scenes of Rust's setting suns, forests of trees, rivers of flowing water, and bases you could build that look like castles.

 Today, video games have progressed to the point that they seem very, very real.
 Your characters, in game, are no longer made of simple pixels.
 You must build, hunt, cook, eat, drink and talk your way out of situations to stay alive.
 Your assets are gathered from the time invested and your skill, just like real life.
 In-game value has become "real".